winglang/wing/docs/05-reference/winglang-spec.md

 Given a method of name X, the compiler will map the method to the JavaScript export with the matching name (without any case conversion).

-We currently only support specifying `extern` for static methods (either inflight or preflight).

 ### 5.2.1 TypeScript